yuvraj-af/Brain-Tumor-Detection/README.md

 - Easy-to-use interface for image upload and result display.
 - Built using TensorFlow/Keras for model training and OpenCV for image processing.

-**This application was made by a _Rookie_ programmer, so it is bound to have numerous flaws.
-No clean architecture techniques were adopted.**

-**To anyone who wants to use the project, I've made this in Python 3.x with TensorFlow 2.x, Keras, and Tkinter for the GUI.**
+**To anyone who wants to use the project, I've made this in Python with TensorFlow, Keras, and Tkinter for the GUI.**

 ### Requirements:
 - TensorFlow